Skip to content

 Prices will inflate or deflate depending on the quality and condition of the place.
 A single bedroom apartment will have a rental fee of around 800 euro every month.
 Bigger villas cost around 2,500 euro every month.
 If the place is furnished, tenants will have to add another 25% to the total.

 All of these include utilities, home maintenance services and laundry.
 Although personal tax is nonexistent, refuse collection and road maintenance charges can be asked.
 Gas consumption rates are typically low due to the abundance of petroleum.
 On some occasions, the landlord pays for refuse collection and road maintenance fees.
+One of the main issues in Dubai is the lack of low-cost housing that has triggered a price bubble on existing properties and prices can double overnight.

 Services Costs in Dubai